hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

 This response helped my understanding of how callback operates and how it interacts with other parts of the code.
 In my case, `initMap` was being called by the script tag before it existed.
 From this I decided to remove callback entirely and adopt another approach, using `setInterval` to wait for the script to complete loading before beginning the main javascript.

 ## 2. Fetched Data Bug Fixing
-I fetched for data from the /stations API endpoint and saved it into a variable.
-As I tried to use this variable later in my code the console alerted me saying the variable was undefined.
-I did not understand how this could happen as I explicitly defined it earlier.
+Upon fetching for data from the /stations API endpoint and storing it in a variable, the variable was deemed undefined when attempting to use later in the code.
+The answer to how this would happen was not clear as it was explicitly assigned to a value earlier in the code.
 I consulted with ChatGPT.

 **Prompt:** I fetched for data then assigned it to a variable.
 When I try to use that variable later in the code it says it is undefined.
 Why is this?
 **Response:**